-Where masks are required, there may be some exceptions, such as:
+Where masks are required, there may be some exceptions to wearing one, including:

 - Children aged under 12 years or those undertaking primary education

-- Anyone who has medical certification (or other documentation from a medical practitioner) of a physical or mental health illness, condition or disability that makes wearing a fitted mask unsuitable.
-You will be required to show evidence from your doctor (i.e. medical certificate) if requested by an authorised person.
+- Anyone who has medical certification (or other documentation from a medical practitioner) of a physical or mental health, condition or disability that makes wearing a fitted mask unsuitable.

 Reasons for not wearing a mask are not always obvious, so please be respectful of others.